inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave1.md

     - when a robot is located at position (1,1) of the game board and the right arrow key is pressed once, then the robot moves to position (2,1).
 - Solution
-  - Use InputAdapter to...
+  - Add event listeners (InputAdapter in libGDX) for key-up for the arrow and WASD keys.
+  - When one of the above event listeners are trigged, call a common `move()` method with the desired change in coordinates as the input.
+    - The `move()` method needs to both change the coordinates to the new coordinates, and remove the robot from the old coordinates.

 #### Robot visits flag (MVP 4)
 - User story
   - As a tester I wish that the robot can visit a flag to verify that a robot can occupy a cell with a flag in it.
 - Acceptance criteria
   - Given a running game instance, when a player tries to move their robot (e.g. with arrow keys) into a cell that is occupied by a flag, then the robot should be allowed this, and be placed on top of the flag.
+  - Given a running game instance, when a player moves their robot to a a cell that is occupied by a flag, then the game should react
 - Solution
-  - tba
+  - Add flags to a seperate layer on the board (using Tiled)
+  - Add a check to `Map.render()` to see if the robot in question is on a `Cell` that is not `null` in the flag layer, meaning that there is a collision between a flag and a robot.

 #### Robot wins by visiting flag (MVP 5)
 - User story